 Even with the additional funds from Social Security, money was pretty tight for my higher education.
 We still only had one car and one RV.
-So when I was at school, my Mother had to drive Dad to school in the morning and pick him up in the afternoon when he was done work.
+So when I was at school, my Mother had to drive Dad to school in the morning and pick him up in the afternoon when he was done work using the motorhome.
 I know it was quite a hardship for them.
 I car pooled when I could, but it was little help.
-My high school was not that highly rated, as was the norm for most Florida schools.
 Due to its close proximity and a lower cost per credit hour, I opted to go to a junior college for my first 2 years.
-To catch up, I had to go to school year around, because my placement test scores were low in all the main subjects.
+Being that my high school was not that highly rated, as was the norm for most Florida schools, I had making up to do.
+To catch up, I had to go to school year around, because my placement test scores were low in all the core subjects.
 I had to take non-credit earning remedial classes in English, Math and Chemistry.
-I was not the only one in this boat.
-Because these classes were so full of my high school classmates, it was like being in high school all over again.
+I however, was not the only one in this boat.
+Because these classes were full of my high school classmates.
+It was like being in high school all over again.
 Not a very strong testament for the quality of my school or the teachers working there.
 You noticed I did not say teaching there, right?
 For most of them it was nothing but a job and they seemed to take little joy in passing on their knowledge.
-Enough with the school bashing, this book was not meant to be a source for school reform.
+Enough with the school bashing, this book was not meant to act as a source for school reform.
 Teachers back then were underpaid and overworked as they still are today.

 My two years at the junior college ended with little fanfare.
 I graduated with honors and left there armed with a firm foundation in mathematics and the sciences and was ready to finish my last two years at the state university.
 Not only was the distance to this school three times as far, the tuition was three times as much as well.
 Class sizes went from 20 to 30 students up to as much 400 students for my undergraduate genetics class.
 No longer did you get to talk to the instructor in person, you talked to TA’s or teaching assistants.
 They were basically graduate students studying under the professor.
 They also ran all the labs as well.
 One whole building was devoted to chemistry.
 This school truly dwarfed my junior college.
 The college campus covered several square miles.
-You also had to get to school much earlier just so you had time to walk to class.
+You subsequently had to get to arrive at school much earlier just so you had time to get to class.
 I am extremely happy that I did not start my college career there first.
-I would have never survived, I would have flunked out.
-Partly due to the fact that the school was not only huge and impersonal, it was a party college and the girls were outrageous there.
+I would have never survived and I would have quickly flunked out.
+This would have been partly due to the fact that the school was not only huge and impersonal, it was a party college and the girls were outrageous there.
 Being in Florida where it is very hot, the girls, in order to stay cool seemed to hardly wear anything at all.
 How was a young man to concentrate with all these wonderful distractions?

 Since this is my story, there was, of course, a slight mishap.
-I missed my deadline for graduation in the spring of my fourth year, so I had to wait until the Fall to graduate.
+I missed my deadline for graduation in the spring of my fourth year, so I had to wait until the Fall of my fifth year to graduate.
 Only me, but not to waste this time I opted to take teacher certification classes.
 Now with my career path considerably reduced I was left with few options.
-With a degree in biology, teaching was the best and pretty much only option.
+With a degree in biology, teaching was the best and pretty much only option left to me.
 Not exactly what I was hoping for.
 I had always wanted to be a commercial scuba diver.
-I had, however, several choices for the subject matter.
-I had enough credit hours in chemistry, biology and in mathematics that I could teach school in any of those three subjects.
-I could also teach in high school or in junior high school.
+I had, however, several choices for the subject matter I would teach.
+Since I had enough credit hours in chemistry, biology and in mathematics I could teach school in any of those three subjects.
+I also had the option to teach in high school or in junior high school.
 So, I gave it a shot.
 I easily aced all three classes but I soon realized that I had no interest in teaching at this level.
 If I was going to teach, I wanted it to be at a university where the students there actually wanted to learn.
 Well, at least most of them did.
 I also decided that I was frankly tired of the sciences and being that history had always been my first love, I switched gears.
 Before I could enter into the graduate program in history, I had to fulfill the undergraduate requirement which was only four additional classes.
 I easily aced all four of these classes and proceeded into the master of arts program in history.
 My area of specialty was the industrial revolution and the great depression.
-I thought I knew what was ahead of me but little did I now how poor of a career path this was as well.
+I thought I knew what was ahead of me but little did I know how poor of a career path this would be as well.

 When I turned 21, my parents were pretty much worn out and I was no longer receiving my government stipend, so I had to get a job and buy a vehicle.
 Knowing how my luck runs, you would probably expect that I would end up with a piece of crap…and I did.
 The Ford Company had two absolutely terrible years…1985 and 1986 for their Ford Ranger line of pickup trucks.
 Look up these vehicles for these two years and you will find nothing but a big lemon instead of a picture of the truck.
 Pretty much every part of the vehicle had issues.
 Not that I had much in this truck.
 Money was limited, so I bought a used truck with no AC.
 After the first year when the warranty was over I had a car payment, insurance bill and garage bill from my local mechanic.
 When I finally could not take it anymore and my truck was finally paid off and the heap of junk had broke down one final time, we towed it into the dealership, so I could use it for a trade-in.

-Having turned 21, I also decided I wanted to take up a hobby.
+It was during this time that I decided to take up a hobby.
 I only had money for one hobby.
-Since high school I had been interested in scuba diving and photography.
+Since high school I had been interested in both scuba diving and photography.
 I figured I could take photos anywhere, so I chose photography.
 Thirty-seven years later, I am still an avid photographer.
-I would also eventually also take up scuba diving.
+Latter in life I would also take up scuba diving.